 This route offers some good views, solitude, and takes the runner through a great cross-section of local flora.
-The first part is on a rocky fire road before you turn off onto a singletrack that travels through oak, manzanita, redwoods, lake-side scrub and even marshes.
+The first part is on a rocky fire road before you turn off onto a singletrack that travels through oak, manzanita, redwoods, lake-side scrub, and even marshes.

 , turn right and follow the trail down through oaks and manzanita, past a marsh before intersecting the Kent Trail

 .
 Veer right and follow the Kent Trail

-through redwoods, past Hidden Lake and through a tunnel of huckleberry bushes.
-At the right time of year (fall) there are delicious berries good for snacking on.
+through redwoods, past Hidden Lake, and through a tunnel of huckleberry bushes.
+At the right time of year (fall), there are delicious berries good for snacking on.

-and head along the shore of the lake on an unnamed trail.
+and head along the shore of the lake.
 This trail can be a bit tricky footing-wise, so be careful.
 There are places where there has been some erosion and there are a lot of rocks and roots in the trail.
 Also beware of rattlesnakes!

-On the day I was tracking this trail I nearly stepped on one, jumping over it at the last minute.
+On the day I was tracking this trail, I nearly stepped on one, jumping over it at the last minute.
 If I would have had my dog with me I think it would have been a bad deal.
 Another reason to always keep your dog on leash!
 This trail intersects the Kent Fire Road

 at the pump station where you'll run a gradual up hill section back to the start.
-Walk back over the dam to the parking for a nice cool-down.
+Cross the dam to the parking for a nice cool-down.